JAAR91/bookstore/README.md

 ```
 npm start
 ```
-The page will automatically get the API code for you and show it at the bottom of the page, you copy that code, and add it to line 7 on file redux/books/books.js
+The page will automatically get the API code for you and show it at the bottom of the page, you copy that code, and add it to line 7 on file redux/books/books.js, now delete all the changes you just made to the index.js.

 ## Learn More